SelectSmart.com

 Not so fast.

-The Summit website reports "two thousand of the world's preeminent religious and spiritual leaders" attended.
-Many religious leaders did not attend: The organizers did not invite the Dalai Lama to the UN activities under pressure from the Chinese government, the Pope did not attend, Archbishop Desmond Tutu protested that it was "bizarre" to not invite the Dalai Lama, and evangelical Christians complained of gross underrepresentation, etc.
+While this was an historic interfaith event of immense proportions, those in attendance did not include all the world's preeminent religious leaders.
+Many did not attend the Summit for various reasons, e.g. the organizers did not invite the Dalai Lama to the UN activities under pressure from the Chinese government; the Pope did not attend; Archbishop Desmond Tutu protested that it was "bizarre" to not invite the Dalai Lama; and evangelical Christians complained of gross underrepresentation, etc.

-Seung Heun Lee boasted that his own organization, the New Millennium Peace Foundation, which he founded with Neale Donald Walsch (the website can only be found in Korean, at this time) was "a proud sponsor” of the event.
-[3/3/06 note: If the link becomes unavailable, this is what they announced: "The New Millennium Peace Foundation (NMPF) was established by Dr. Seung-Heun Lee of Korea and Mr. Neale Donald Walsch..."
-"The New Millennium Peace Foundation (NMPF) was a proud sponsor of the recently concluded Millennium World Peace Summit of Religious and Spiritual Leaders Opening held at the United Nations from August 28th to 31st."]
+Seung Heun Lee's Healing Society website stated that an organization that Seung Heun Lee founded with Neale Donald Walsch (of "Conversations with God" fame) was a sponsor of the Summit: ...
+"The New Millennium Peace Foundation (NMPF) was a proud sponsor of the recently concluded Millennium World Peace Summit of Religious and Spiritual Leaders opening held at the United Nations from August 28th to 31st."

 Watch for updates to my webpage.